Sandesha-9/Final_Project/README.md

 First we add the elements using add method in for loop.
 Secondly we are sorting them using Collections.sort(Parameter) method.
 And lastly we are using contains, remove and max methods of Collection package on arrayListCommoties, linkedListCommodities,stackCommodities, queueCommodities and tableCommodities and printing them using print method.
 This code is present in Driver.java file.
+After downloading these files you havve to set path of unspsc